eviltester/thingifier/challenger/src/main/resources/content/apichallenges/solutions/accept-header/get-todos-200-no-accept.md

 title: API Challenges Solution For - GET todos No Accept Header 200
 seo_title: Solution GET todos No Accept Header 200 | API Challenges
 description: How to solve API challenge GET todos No Accept 200 to GET the todos with no accept header present.
+seo_description: Use this walkthrough to solve GET todos No Accept Header with request setup, key headers, and expected status codes so you can complete the challenge.
 showads: true
 ---